Kris Wright

 Kristofer Cole Wright (born July 17, 1994) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Craftsman Truck Series, driving the No. 02 Chevrolet Silverado for Young's Motorsports.
-He has also previously competed in sports car racing, open-wheel racing, the Euroformula Open Championship, the NASCAR Xfinity Series, ARCA Menards Series, ARCA Menards Series East and ARCA Menards Series West.
+He last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 16 Chevrolet Silverado RST for McAnally–Hilgemann Racing, and also part-time in the ARCA Menards Series and ARCA Menards Series East, driving the No. 15 Toyota Camry for Venturini Motorsports.
+He has also previously competed in sports car racing, open-wheel racing, the Euroformula Open Championship, and NASCAR Xfinity Series.
 Wright is also the 2018 IMSA Prototype Challenge LMP3 class champion.

 Racing career

 Sports car racing

-In 2015, he joined Kinetic Motorsports in the Pirelli World Challenge Touring Car A class.
+In 2015, Wright joined Kinetic Motorsports in the Pirelli World Challenge Touring Car A class.
 He recorded his first podium finish at Miller Motorsports Park where he finished third.

-In 2017, he raced in the IMSA Prototype Challenge with JDC MotorSports.
+In 2017, Wright raced in the IMSA Prototype Challenge with JDC MotorSports.
 Wright, who described the prototype cars as "really easy to drive", finished second in the Prototype Challenge standings with a win at Watkins Glen International and Rookie of the Year honors.
 He signed with Extreme Speed Motorsports for the 2018 Prototype Challenge season, during which he scored race wins at Barber Motorsports Park and Virginia International Raceway, finished in podium range in all six events, and won the LMP3 class championship.

 Wright ran his first endurance and WeatherTech SportsCar Championship race at the 2019 24 Hours of Daytona, driving for Performance Tech Motorsports in the LMP2 class.
 Joined by Kyle Masson, Robert Masson, and Cameron Cassels in the No. 38, Wright's team finished second in its class.

 Open-wheel racing

 During the 2017 racing season, Wright entered the Road to Indy ladder beginning with the U.S. F2000 National Championship with John Cummiskey Racing.
 He raced at the Grand Prix of St. Petersburg, Barber, and the Indianapolis Motor Speedway road course before moving to the Pro Mazda Championship in June with JDC.
 He contested the Road America, Mid-Ohio Sports Car Course, and Watkins Glen races, with a best finish of fifth at Watkins Glen.

 In 2019, he started racing in the BRDC British Formula 3 Championship with Fortec Motorsports after testing with the team the previous year; Wright compared the car to the Pro Mazda vehicles, noting they were "very similar".
-He finished the season 16th in points, last among drivers who ran the full schedule, with a best finish of fifth at Silverstone Circuit.
+He finished the season sixteenth in points, last among drivers who ran the full schedule, with a best finish of fifth at Silverstone Circuit.

 Wright remained with Fortec as he moved to the Euroformula Open Championship in 2020, though the season's start was impacted by the COVID-19 pandemic.